teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 **Takeaway**: There is no copyright protection for common video game karate moves like "upper-lunge punch", "back-foot sweep" and "squatting reverse punch wherein the heel is not on the ground."

-Now let's look at a clone of Street Fighter II - a fighting game with a much looser basis in reality than World Karate.
+Now let's look at a case involving Street Fighter II - a fighting game with a much looser basis in "reality."

 <hr class="tall">